slider23/kohana-assets/guide/assets/usage.md

 Individual files can still be accessed (e.g. `js/foo_chat/colors.js`).

-### Caveats
+## Caveats

-  - The source files for multi-source assets that use the `concatable` option are put together in **no particular order**.
+  - Files in `concatable` folders are concatenated in **no particular order**.
     For CSS this is unacceptable, and should be kept in mind if you plan to use it for JavaScript projects.

   - For the above reason it is almost always preferable to have a compiler do it based on directives in the source code (e.g. LESS can combine files